emacs-mirror/emacs/mps/manual/source/topic/scanning.rst

     Between :c:func:`MPS_SCAN_BEGIN` and :c:func:`MPS_SCAN_END`, the
     scan state is in a special state, and must not be passed to a function.
-If you really need to do so, for example because you have a structure shared between two :term:`object formats <object format>`, you must wrap the call with :c:func:`MPS_FIX_CALL` to ensure that the scan state is passed correctly.
+If you really need to do so, for example because you have a structure shared between two :term:`object formats`, you must wrap the call with :c:func:`MPS_FIX_CALL` to ensure that the scan state is passed correctly.

     In example below, the scan method ``obj_scan`` fixes the object's ``left`` and ``right`` references, but delegates the scanning of